recaptime-dev/vaultwarden-docker/SETUP.md

   $ ./tools/push2divio

 This will force-push into your project's Git repository and then run `divio project deploy`.

-If required to update your BitwardenRS instance, run the following command to issue an image rebuild:
+If you ever need to update your BitwardenRS instance, run the following command to issue an image rebuild:

   $ ./tools/update-instance divio